Deciding Whether or Not to Take Autoimmune Medication

 - Matthew’s Medication Decisions (30:59)

-- Matthew Chambers-Sinclair has psoriasis and psoriatic arthritis, and you can follow his story through his wife‘s blog: Biohack U. Matthew took medication for over a decade with limited positive results (his condition continued to worsen) and substantial negative results (debilitating nausea from the methotrexate and prednisone psychosis).
+- Matthew Chambers-Sinclair has psoriasis and psoriatic arthritis.
+Matthew took medication for over a decade with limited positive results (his condition continued to worsen) and substantial negative results (debilitating nausea from the methotrexate and prednisone psychosis).
 He decided to stop his medication altogether and try to manage his symptoms through a low-FODMAP paleo autoimmune protocol.
 This diet has been more effective for him than medication ever was.
 That said, if his condition worsens again, he would consider all options, including medication.

 - Resources: The Difference Between Folic Acid and Folate (important information for anyone taking supplementation to help with methotrexate side effects.)
 What is the MTHFR Mutation?